GerHobbelt/gumbo-parser/README.md

   we recommend translating the Gumbo parse tree into a mutable DOM representation more suited for the particular needs of your program before operating on it.
-* C89 support.
-Most major compilers support C99 by now; the major exception (Microsoft Visual Studio) should be able to compile this in C++ mode with relatively few changes.
-(Bug reports welcome.)
-* ~~Security.
-Gumbo was initially designed for a product that worked with trusted input files only.
-We're working to harden this and make sure that it behaves as expected even on malicious input, but for now, Gumbo should only be run on trusted input or within a sandbox.~~ Gumbo underwent a number of security fixes and passed Google's security review as of version 0.9.1.

 Wishlist (aka "We couldn't get these into the original release, but are hoping to add them soon"):